GARDEN LEVEL

 GARDEN LEVEL is a group show organized by Ada Potter in a temporary apartment space in Crown Heights.

-This show makes the case for a broader definition of self that extends ones considerations beyond the purely self centered.
-Like the apartment tied to and defined by its relationship to outdoor space, these artists are making objects that exists outside of themselves yet are not foreign to their being.
+This show makes the case for a broader definition of self that extends one’s considerations beyond the purely self-centered.
+Like the apartment tied to and defined by its relationship to outdoor space, these artists are making objects that exist outside of themselves yet are not foreign to their being.
 They are claiming space, without conquering it.

 Catalina Ouyang is a visual artist and child of the Chinese diaspora by way(s) of St. Louis, New Jersey and Illinois.
 Her visual work has been exhibited internationally and her writing has received two Pushcart Prize nominations.
 She is a 2019 MFA candidate in Sculpture at Yale University.